jus1d/gistie/README.md

+# Gistie
-# gistie - Simple tool for fast creation of Gists.
+Simple tool for fast creation of Gists.

 ## Usage
 ```console